MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

    The **Threads** pane
 :::image-end:::

 For example, suppose that you are paused on a breakpoint in both your main script and your service worker script.
 You want to view the local and global properties for the service worker context, but the **Sources** tool is showing the main script context.
-By choosing the service worker entry in the **Threads** pane, you should be able to switch to that context.
+To switch to the service worker context, in the **Threads** pane, choose the service worker entry.

 ## View and edit properties and variables